 How to Haze a Coyote:

 Broomfield’s Coexistence with Wildlife Policy identifies coyote hazing as one of many strategies to reduce or prevent conflicts between humans and coyotes.
-Coyote hazing activities are also a key component of the ongoing Denver Metro Area Coyote Behavior Study.
+Coyote hazing activities are also a key component of the Denver Metro Area Coyote Behavior Study.

 Coyote hazing can be defined as methods that use deterrents to move an animal out of an area or discourage an undesirable behavior or activity.
 Hazing can help maintain a coyote’s fear of humans and deter them from residential areas such as backyards and playgrounds.
 Hazing does not permanently harm the coyote, humans, or property.
 Under no circumstances should a person approach a coyote or haze a coyote that cannot run away or is sick or injured.
 Citizens should avoid hazing coyotes near an active den site or pups, and instead should report aggressive coyote behavior under such circumstances to Broomfield Open Space staff.